McKeown Medical

 Here’s a guide to some of the most effective options available:

-This powerful ablative laser removes columns of damaged skin while leaving surrounding tissue intact, helping to stimulate robust collagen production.
-It’s excellent for deep lines, especially around the mouth and eyes, and can provide dramatic results after just one treatment.
+The Fractional CO₂ Laser is a powerful ablative laser that removes microscopic columns of damaged skin while leaving surrounding tissue intact, triggering robust collagen production.
+It is especially effective for deep wrinkles around the mouth and eyes, and is often recommended for patients seeking dramatic improvement in a non-surgical upper lip line treatment.

-The HALO laser is a hybrid fractional laser that combines both ablative and non-ablative wavelengths in a single treatment.
-It’s ideal for people who want noticeable improvement with less downtime than a traditional CO₂ laser.
+The HALO laser is a hybrid fractional technology that combines ablative and non-ablative wavelengths in a single treatment.
+It is ideal for patients who want visible improvement with less downtime than traditional CO₂ resurfacing and is a popular choice for overall sun damage skin treatment.

 Each of these lasers works by stimulating the skin’s natural healing response, boosting collagen and elastin to tighten, plump, and smooth over time.